bymayo/craft-strava-sync/README.md

 You can also set plugin settings by creating a `strava-sync.php` file in your projects `config` folder.
 See the `config.php` in this plugin to see all available options.

+## Options

-## Field Mapping
+### Field Mapping

 You can map Strava athlete data (`https://www.strava.com/api/v3/athlete`) to user fields once the user has authorised and registered.
-In your `strava-sync.php` config file add the `fieldMapping` option.
+This can only be done via the `strava-sync.php` config file add the `fieldMapping` option.

 ```
 'fieldMapping' => [